Free Time!

 There’s several things I wanted to do during this time, I’ve produced a few videos showing content of the game which I think people will appreciate, I’ve been in talks with a friend on getting some of the design documents narrated and presented to you guys and finally I’ve been seeing how feasible it would be to produce a semi-restoration of the game as it was in a more modern engine.
 That last one likely sounds odd and understandably that’s probably true.

 Why would you do that?
-Well there’s definitely followings out there for games such as this which, even to this day, would love to have played it.
-Obviously though the game was never finished so because of that there’s an extra load of work surrounding something like this.
+Well, there are definite followings out there for games such as this which, even to this day, would love to have played it.
+Though the game was never finished, so because of that there’s an extra load of work surrounding something like this.
 What motivates me however is that any progress I might make will hopefully help anyone else looking to do the same, and if not it certainly makes the content much more accessible for people to examine and explore.
 Regardless if games like this were released or not, I think they’re still pieces of history that shouldn’t be lost.

 I’d say I’ve been making some fairly good progress on this.
 My focus for now has mainly been on the models purely because I see those as the most work.
 Why would we want to grab all these ol’ models?
 Well again, this will make them easier to examine but also because they’d make good placeholders until the point of which, possibly, new content could be produced.